gammu/gammu/docs/manual/project/install.rst

   * Project file should be named Gammu.dsw or Gammu.sln depending on what MSVC version you choose.
-  * You should see ALL_BUILD target, which builds everything needed, simmilar to make all on Linux.
+  * You should see ALL_BUILD target, which builds everything needed, similar to make all on Linux.

 * For running testsuite, you need working sh and sed.
 The easiest way to install them is from MinGW project <http://mingw.org/>.